locbq/login-form/README.md

 # login-form
-A simple login form with input CSS animation and JQuery
+A simple login form with input and button CSS animation and JQuery

 Icons used from Font Awesome